Herman Rubin

-Herman Rubin was a distinguished professor of statistics and mathematics at Purdue University, known for his prolific research and fundamental contributions across numerous mathematical disciplines.
+Herman Rubin (1926–2018) was an American statistician and mathematician, professor at Purdue University.
 He died in 2018 at the age of 91.

 Education and career

-Born in 1926 in Chicago, Illinois, Rubin was considered a child prodigy who earned his undergraduate and graduate degrees from the University of Chicago, completing his doctorate in mathematics at the age of 21 in 1948; his official advisor was Paul Halmos.
+Born in 1926 in Chicago, Illinois, Rubin received a high school diploma in at the age of 16 in 1943, and earned his undergraduate and graduate degrees from the University of Chicago, completing his doctorate in mathematics at the age of 21 in 1948; his official advisor was Paul Halmos.
 He served in the U.S. Army during the Second World War.
 Prior to joining Purdue University in 1967, Rubin held faculty positions at several other prestigious institutions (Stanford University, the University of Oregon, and Michigan State University).

 Contributions to statistics

 Rubin was considered a polymath with a unique ability to solve complex problems.
 He was a prolific researcher, publishing over 130 papers that have become standard texts in various fields.
 His key contributions include: